dy/spect/README.md

 <!-- Registering plugins as jQuery $.fn = ... -->

-Note that an aspect can be assigned to existing elements, in that case `mount` will be triggered automatically.
+If an aspect is attached to mounted elements, the `mount` will be triggered automatically.